magencio/AlejacmaW1/README.md

 # AlejacmaW1

-Sample Watch face for Garmin Fenix 6X.
+My first watch face for Garmin Fenix 6X.

+Note this is a work in progress.

 # Useful links